 Academic departments should use these guidelines to schedule MTSU online and hybrid courses and associated on-campus meetings.

 - Academic departments are responsible for scheduling new MTSU online and hybrid courses (per Scheduling Center deadlines) for the semester of delivery noted in the Online or Hybrid Course Development Agreement.
-Course designers should contact the Distance Education Faculty Services Office if there is a change in the semester of delivery.
+Course designers should contact DEFS if there is a change in the semester of delivery.

 - To reserve on-campus facilities for mandatory and optional meetings, the Distance Education Scheduling Request Form must be completed and submitted to the Scheduling Center.
 (This form may not be submitted electronically.)
 Room assignments are confirmed with the departments.

 - New online and hybrid courses are not listed in the distance learning section of the semester schedules until they have been peer reviewed, reviewed and approved for delivery by the department chair/school director.

 - New online and hybrid courses may be added to the distance section of a semester schedule no later than four weeks prior to the start of the semester if the review/approval process has been completed.
 Exceptions must be approved by the University Provost's office.